 Biosketch

-Bruce Western is a sociologist at Harvard University who studies social and economic inequality, poverty and its institutional context.
-Western?s research has spanned a variety of topics including trends in labor union membership, trends in U.S. income inequality, the growth and demographic distribution of incarceration in the United States, and the application of Bayesian statistics to social research.
+Bruce Western is President Elect of the Russell Sage Foundation and formerly the Bryce Professor of Sociology and Social Justice at Columbia University and Professor of Sociology at Harvard University.
+Western’s research examines social and economic inequality in the United States with a specific focus on labor unions, income inequality, incarceration, and criminal justice policy.
 Western was born in Canberra, Australia in 1964 and grew up in Brisbane, Australia.
 In 1987, he took his BA (Hons.) in government from the University of Queensland in Australia in 1987 before going to the United States where he received a PhD in Sociology from the University of California, Los Angeles in 1993.
-Western taught in the Sociology Department at Princeton University from 1993 to 2007, and then moved to Harvard University.
-Western is a member of the American Academy of Arts and Sciences and the National Academy of Sciences.
+Western taught in the Sociology Department at Princeton University from 1993 to 2007, in the Sociology Department and the Kennedy School at Harvard University from 2007 to 2018, and then at the Sociology Department at Columbia University from 2018 to 2024.
+He was appointed President of the Russell Sage Foundation in July 2025.
+Western is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Academy of Political and Social Science, and the American Philosophical Society.

 Research Interests

 Western's research examines trends in poverty and social and economic inequality in the United States.
-Western's main line of research in this area examines the emergence of very high rates of incarceration and its consequences for the disadvantaged communities in which incarceration is overwhelmingly concentrated.
+His main research projects examine the emergence of very high rates of incarceration and its consequences for the disadvantaged communities in which incarceration is overwhelmingly concentrated.
 Western's research has documented extremely large racial and class disparities in imprisonment, and extraordinarily high rates of incarceration among young, African American men with very low levels of schooling.
 Other work has studied the effects of incarceration on economic opportunities and patterns of marriage and family life.
-Current research focuses on the process of community return of former prisoners and the social conditions of severe poverty immediately after incarceration.
-Running through this research program is an interest in the intimate link between penal confinement and poverty in the United States, where the criminal justice system has become a ubiquitous presence in the lives of the poor.
+Recent research examines the return to community of former prisoners after release from incarceration, the impact of court-ordered fines and fees, jail incarceration in New York City, and solitary confinement in U.S. prisons.
+Running through this research program is an interest in the close connection between penal confinement and poverty in the United States, where the criminal justice system has become a ubiquitous presence in the lives of poor people.

 Membership Type